pavan5yerra/namste-javascript/notes/basics.md

 ***Usage of clousures in SetTimeout***

->- ***In the Below Example when js engine comes to setTimeout , it takes the call back function at attach call back function it***
+>- ***In the Below Example when js engine comes to setTimeout , it takes the call back function and attach to  call back register***
 >- ***Once time is expires then it bring back the call back funciton to the call stack***

         function x(){